Kanban & Pull Systems

 The Japanese word Kanban translates as billboard or signboard.
 The approach means that production is based on customer demand, rather than the standard push practice to produce goods and pushing them to the market.

 The core purpose of Kanban is to minimise waste activities without affecting productivity.
 The main goal is to create more value for the customer without generating additional costs.
+Kanban (meaning signal) is a simple scheduling system.
+Toyota developed Kanban to signal the consistent supply of parts to the manufacturing process and eliminate material downtime.

 In the late 1940s, Toyota was studying supermarkets with a view to applying some of their management techniques to their work.
 This interest came about because in a supermarket the customer can get what is needed at the time needed in the amount needed.
 Certainly, the supermarket only stocks what it believes it will sell.
 In addition, the customer only takes what they need because future supply is assured.
 As a result, this led Toyota to view earlier processes as a store.
 Therefore, the process goes to this store to get its needed components and the store then replenishes those components.
 It is the rate of this replenishment, which is controlled by Kanban, that gives the permission to produce.